Tarney Sheldon, Project Manager

 The Nutrition Basics Project coordinates and collaborates with USDA-funded nutrition activities in Mendocino County.
 Past and present projects include:

 - Caring Kitchen Project brings nutritious, organic meals and a community of caring to the clients of the Cancer Resource Center of Mendocino County.
 The project gives teens hands-on experience in the kitchen, opportunities to learn about healthy eating, leadership and job-readiness skills, and a meaningful way to make a difference in their community.
-This new project will launch in the summer of 2017.
+This new project launched in the summer of 2017.
 This program is an affiliate of the Ceres Community Project based in Sebastopol, CA.

 - Nutrition education classes and train-the-trainer events focused on MyPlate basics, healthy eating on a budget, and building cooking skills.
 Classes are held in family resource centers, after school care centers, State preschools, and transitional housing facilities for participants aged from 3 yrs. through adult.